idris-lang/Idris2/README.md

 ## Contributions wanted

 If you want to learn more about Idris, contributing to the compiler could be one way to do so.
 The [contribution guidelines](CONTRIBUTING.md) outline the process.
 Having read that, choose a [good first issue][1] or have a look at the [contributions wanted][2] for something more involved.
-See [the map of the source code][3] and [the wiki page][4] for more details.
+This [map][3] should help you find your way around the source code.
+See [the wiki page][4] for more details.

 [1]: <https://github.com/idris-lang/Idris2/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>
 [2]: <https://github.com/idris-lang/Idris2/wiki/What-Contributions-are-Needed>